Contributing Gear Editor

 Down vs. Synthetic Insulation

 Camping sleeping bags come with either down insulation or synthetic insulation.
 Down insulation is made from duck or goose plumage, so it’s natural.
 Down is lightweight, easy to compress, performs well in cold, dry conditions, and is durable.
-The cons of down is that it doesn’t perform well when it’s wet and some people are allergic to it.
+The cons of down fill are that it doesn’t perform well when it’s wet, and some people are allergic to it.
 Plus, we like to ensure that the down used in our outdoor gear is responsibly sourced.

 Synthetic insulation is made from polyester fibers and is designed to mimic the qualities of down.
-Synthetic insulation is quick-drying, insulative when wet, non-allergenic, and typically more affordable.
-However, synthetic sleeping bags tend to be heavier and bulkier than down bags and they’re not as durable.
+Synthetic insulation is quick-drying, insulating when wet, non-allergenic, and typically more affordable.
+However, synthetic sleeping bags tend to be heavier and bulkier than down bags, and they’re not as durable.
 Some sleeping bags utilize a combination of down and synthetic insulation.

 Best Overall Camping Sleeping Bag